azhozhin/blockchain-developer-bootcamp-final-project/README.md

 This is final project for Consensys academy blockchain developer bootcamp.

+Please note that this is a fork of [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth).

 ## The idea

 In modern world ownership of something could be proofed in digital way.